Have questions? - Get in touch

 ● Royal Aeronautical Society (RAeS).

-By aligning to professional body competency standards, content and assessment supports students to develop as professional practitioners for the future.
-This adds value for students by offering them access to continuing professional development.
+By aligning to professional body competency standards, content and assessment supports learners to develop as professional practitioners for the future.
+This adds value for learners by offering them access to continuing professional development.

 You will benefit from extensive tutor support throughout your time with UniCourse.
 You will be given the contact details of your tutor(s), and you may email them whenever you want, or you may request a telephone/video call.